mbientlab/MetaWear-SDK-iOS-macOS-tvOS/Docs/source/data.rst

 Read
 ----

-One of the most basic use cases is to simply receive the data on your iOS device.
+One of the most basic use cases is to simply receive the data on your Apple device.

 ::